gitFuKaiqun/DDOT_Visual/README.md

 This project is dedicating on providing some state of the art visualization techniques for the transportation agencies.
 Such visualization techniques are user friendly and easy to use.

 ## Development Environment
 This system is integrated under Flask framework.
 MSSQL is deployed as backend database.
-Tools such as Twitter Bootstrap and D3.js are utilized for front end visualization implementation.
+Tools such as Twitter Bootstrap and D3.js are utilized for front end visualization.

 Tools and Environment:
 * Python Flask